SoftSimu/CellSim3D/documentation.md

 + "repulsion_range"

-  Repulsion range between two neighboring cells
+  It is the cutoff distance between two nodes that determines whether we have repulsive force or not, we have the force where the distance between two nodes is smaller than the attraction range.

 + We have "repulsion_strength" and "Youngs_mod" such that the product of these two is the repulsion stiffness.

 #### Friction between cells
-$F^F$ is the friction term separated into viscous drag due to cell-extracellular matrix interactions and intermembrane friction, which is proportional to the relative velocity tangential to the cell surface.
+$F^F$ is the friction term separated into viscous drag due to intermembrane friction, which is proportional to the relative velocity tangential to the cell surface.

 ```math
 F^{F,e}_{ij}= -\gamma_{ext} v_{ij}^{\tau}